Index:

 Ksenia Gorbenko, PhD

-Assistant Professor, Department of Population Health Science & Policy
+Associate Professor, Department of Population Health Science & Policy

 is an Associate Professor in the Department of Population Health Science & Policy who leads the Qualitative Hub in the Institute for Health Care Delivery Science.
 Dr. Gorbenko is a medical sociologist whose research spans health services, implementation science, and heath policy research.